trynthink/scout/docs/tutorials.rst

         "start_hour": 16, "stop_hour": 20}
     ...}

-In this example, the first feature will represent baseline load shedding between the hours of 4--8 PM on all winter days, while the second feature will shift baseline loads occuring between 4--8 PM to the hours of 12--4 PM on all summer days.
+In this example, the first feature will represent baseline load shedding between the hours of 4--8 PM on all winter days, while the second feature will shift baseline loads occurring between 4--8 PM to the hours of 12--4 PM on all summer days.

 .. _ecm-example-com-multiple: